Yugalchaudhary01/Netflix_SQL/README.md

 ![Logo](https://akm-img-a-in.tosshub.com/indiatoday/images/story/202012/Netflix-New-Feature-Audio-Only_1200x768.jpeg?size=690:388)

 In this project, I conducted a thorough analysis of a dataset containing information about various titles, including movies and shows.
-The dataset encompassed key attributes such as title names, genres, release years, IMDb scores, and more, which provided a rich foundation for exploration.
+The dataset encompassed key attributes such as title names, genres, release years, IMDb scores and more which provided a rich foundation for exploration.

 Key Steps Undertaken: